scrouthtv/adventofcode/README.md

 # adventofcode
-My solutions for Advent of Code 2020 - 24 programming languages challenge For each day's riddle I try to use a different language with the exception of days 03, 10, 24 and 25 as I already did those earlier:
+My solutions for Advent of Code 2020 - 24 programming languages challenge For each day's riddle I try to use a different language:
 01. Go
 02. C
 03. Go